psychNerdJae/hddm_tutorial/README.md

 ## Learning (H)DDM

 If you're new to drift diffusion modeling (DDM), you can watch a short video lecture on the topic by [clicking here](https://youtu.be/jzsl69VGseU).
-The slides to this talk are also available in this repository (`Intro to DDM CPC Zurich 2021.pdf`).
+The slides to this talk are also available in this repository (`slides/Intro to DDM CPC Zurich 2021.pdf`).

-You can find a conceptual overview of the model-fitting process in the slides entitled `Carney Modeling Workshop 2021 HDDM Demo.pdf`.
+You can find a conceptual overview of the model-fitting process in the slides entitled `slides/Carney Modeling Workshop 2021 HDDM Demo.pdf`.

-Sample code and additional self-learning material can be found in the Jupyter notebook entitled `hddm_tutorial_cpc_zurich_2021.ipynb`.
+Sample code and additional self-learning material can be found in the Jupyter notebook entitled `hddm_tutorial_2022.ipynb`.
 In order to run this code, you will need to install HDDM.

 ## Installation notes